Content

 Preventing root DNS server to become the bottleneck.

-- Duration (in sec) allowed to cache the data for name servers
+- TTL (time-to-live)- Duration (in sec) allowed to cache the data for name servers

 - Tradeoff between performance & consistency